Thursday, 25 April 2013

 The expanded second edition of The Unwords will be released this summer

 The second edition of The Unwords will be entitled "The Unwords: Exposing the dishonest language of a culture in decline" and will be published through Fearache Publishings and distributed worldwide through Ingram Distributions.
-Official release day will be announced soon along with a more detailed summary of what will be included in this expanded second edition of The Unwords.
+September 1st, 2013 is the official release day.
 The first edition of The Unwords is now permanently out of stock, therefore discontinued.

 Monday, 25 February 2013